 Choosing the right car seat is one of the most critical safety decisions parents make.
-In 2026, the market spans three main categories: infant car seats (rear-facing only, birth to ~35 lbs), convertible seats (rear- and forward-facing, birth to 65 lbs), and all-in-one seats (birth through booster, up to 120 lbs).
+In 2026, the market spans four main categories: infant car seats (rear-facing only, birth to ~35 lbs), convertible seats (rear- and forward-facing, birth to 65 lbs), all-in-one seats (birth through booster, up to 120 lbs), and rotating seats that swivel for easier loading.
 The right car seat, properly installed, can reduce the risk of injury by up to 82% according to NHTSA data [src5].
-Top-performing seats from Consumer Reports, BabyGearLab, and CarseatBlog consistently highlight the importance of load legs for infant seats and ClickTight or rigid LATCH systems for convertibles [src1, src2, src3].
+Consumer Reports' infant car seat crash testing demonstrates a 46% decrease in head-injury risk in seats with a load leg compared with seats without one [src8].
+Top-performing seats from Consumer Reports, BabyGearLab, Babylist, and CarseatBlog consistently highlight the importance of load legs for infant seats and ClickTight or rigid LATCH systems for convertibles [src1, src2, src3, src9].

-Prices range from under $60 for the ultra-lightweight Cosco Scenera Next (ideal for travel and second cars) to $550 for premium options like the Nuna Rava and Nuna Pipa RX.
+Prices range from ~$60 for the ultra-lightweight Cosco Scenera Next (or the new lighter Scenera Extend at ~$59) for travel and second cars, up to $680 for premium options like the Nuna EXEC next all-in-one and Nuna Pipa RX [src9, src10].
 Safety standards are universal across price points — every seat sold in the U.S. must meet FMVSS 213 crash test requirements — so even budget seats are fundamentally safe when used correctly [src5].
+BabyGearLab reports that 7 of 10 convertible car seats have installation errors in the field, reinforcing that ease-of-install features (ClickTight, SecureLoc, LeverLock, SnugLock) often matter more than crash-test deltas between top seats [src4].

 | Model | Price | Type | Weight Range | Install Method | Best For | Buy |